immutable/imx-unity-sdk/Assets/ImmutableSDK/README.md

 ## Examples

-Two samples are provided to showcase some of the functionality such as fetching assets on IMX and getting user data.
+Three samples are provided to showcase some of the functionality such as fetching assets on IMX and getting user data.
 These examples can be found in `ImmutableSDK/Samples`.

 ### 1. GetListedAssets